 Once you have your meal plan and shopping list, you can start to get to work in placing online orders.
 Remember to consider small businesses – many fish mongers, butchers and green grocers are now offering delivery services.
 There are also the ready prepared options and food-and-recipe box services that you can access to add variety and try out new recipes.
 As always, we advise considering how these readymade options align with your portion recommendations.

 If you are planning on getting creative in the kitchen, we advocate for making hay while the sun shines – aka cook more than you need, while you are feeling healthy and able to.
 Then pop the extras in the freezer, labelling it clearly with the date you cooked it.
-Recipes that work well for batch cooking and freezing include soups, stews, curries, quiches, bolognaise sauce, legume patties and savoury-mince dishes.
+Recipes that work well for batch cooking and freezing include soups, stews, curries, quiches, bolognese sauce, legume patties and savoury-mince dishes.
 We have plenty of recipes in our archives to keep your freezer inspired.

 Legumes, wholegrains and starches are incredibly nutritious!
 When you pay attention to consuming unprocessed options, they become an important source of dietary fibre, antioxidants, b-group vitamins and minerals such as zinc, iron and iodine.
 A diet high in fibre and zinc helps support your immune system – not a bad idea during a time such as this!
 There has never been a better time to drain a tin of lentils and add it to your mince-dish, or to get creative and make some black-bean patties.
 Try tossing some chickpeas through your salad as an alternative to chicken or ham.
 Take a slice of multi-grain toast with your soup and don’t forget to slice up some sweet potato, season with salt and pepper and roast it in the oven for a nutritious alternative to processed wedges/chips.
-Remember to refer to Appendix B in your manual for a list of portion sizes.
+Remember to refer to your food serves for a list of portion sizes.

 This is a topic I chat endlessly about with clients.
 Variety truly is key to ensuing you meet your nutrient requirements.
 Current evidence suggests that we should all aim to consume 35 difference plant-based foods each week!
 Whilst this seems like a high number, when you focus on using wholefoods (i.e. eating from the five core food groups), set aside time to plan and eat intentionally, it is VERY achievable, even during isolation.
 Take advantage of using tinned, dried and frozen produce.
 Add herbs and spices in your cooking, opt for wholegrains like rolled oats at breakfast and try adding a sprinkle of seeds/nuts over salads.
 Don’t forget to plan in a couple of meals that use fish/seafood and eggs, and why not try your hand at using vegetarian alternatives like tofu and legumes?